 WFWF Webinar 1 Recording - April 2026 MM.png

-Across Scotland, people are working together to improve support and outcomes for children, young people and their families.
+Across Scotland, people have been working together to improve support and outcomes for children, young people and their families.

-The Scottish Government's Routemap and National Principles of Holistic Whole Family Support, developed with and for children and families in Scotland, sets out four key drivers for change:
+The Scottish Government's Routemap and National Principles of Holistic Whole Family Support, developed with and for children and families in Scotland, set out four key drivers for change:

 • Ensuring children and families are at the centre of decision-making and change